More Pasta, More Joy—Join the Fun!

 • Go Slow: The initial sauté of the aromatics (onion, celery) is the flavor foundation.
 Plan for 15-25 minutes for this step, cooking them until they are translucent and soft.

-• Embrace Stale Bread: If you don't have stale bread, slice fresh bread and *toast it* in the oven until hard, then tear it into pieces.
+• Embrace Stale Bread: If you do not have stale bread, slice fresh bread and toast it in the oven until hard, then tear it into pieces.

 • The Garlic Rub: A traditional finish is to rub the toasted bread slices with a raw, cut clove of garlic just before serving—it adds a pungent kick.